openintents/members/README.md

 In the next phase for the club, the received funds should be re-distributed to app developers for proposed work.
 The work proposal are presented to the members of Blockstack Legends and voted on using their membership cards.

+### Club Platform

+Currently, clubs are identified by an owner address.
+In the future, clubs can be identified by Blockstack usernames.

+Club members will receive a club membership number on their card.

+In the future, clubs can have more than one adminstrator.

 ## Use of Blockstack technology

 ### Blockstack Auth